-Student organizations may use chalk as a means of publicity, but chalking is limited to only uncovered sidewalks.
+Student organizations may use chalk as a means of publicity, but chalking is limited to uncovered sidewalks.

 - Chalk is not allowed on the side of buildings, stairs, porches/patios, the tunnel, the Bell Tower, or any surface that is not uncovered sidewalk.
 Student organizations will be charged a cleaning fee in this situation, and will risk losing other SAE privileges.

 - Student organizations may be asked to clean up their chalk if large institutional events are taking place.

 - Chalk messages cannot include any obscene or illegal information, including: vulgar and alcoholic/drug related content.